UniUserBW/UniUserBw.github.io/project_yoda.md

 ![](https://github.com/UniUserBW/UniUserBw.github.io/blob/1250356a323f7a6e8cc28b05bc43149229f54617/parts_images/ARM%205.png)

 The final version of the arm keeps hinge/joint system created in version 4 but changes the geometry of the arm by shortening what would be the arm to the animatronic, this creates a more realistic proportion of the arm.
+This is important to make sure the weight and size of the part, works in combonation with the other parts.

 # Artefact creation:

-With the development applied to the arm as well as the main upper and lower body pieces constructed into 3D models, the main software elements have been achieved and will need to be created into a prototype.
+With the development applied to the arm as well as the main upper and lower body pieces constructed into 3D models, the main software elements producing the 3D models have been achieved and will need to be created into a prototype.

 ## Production Mediums:

 With the main parts constructed with 3D printing in mind 3D printing would be the main means to creating the parts to the prototype, this allows for quick and efficient development with little waste as 3D printing the parts can all be done at once.
 This would be the required method with the print in place hinge as this wouldn't be achievable through this design within other methods.
 The decision of material was PLA as it's a relatively cheap material with the safest properties for both environmental impacts and fumes etc. from the other alternatives, this material is also the most universal for usage as it requires a lower melting temperature but still provides solid and study prints with its usage being simpler it makes for better chances to create more accurate prints.
 This method was chosen over the use of SLA and resin as these processes would be significantly longer with a higher chance to cause issues or fail, these methods also don't allow for the same changes that can be made to PLA due to the materials brittleness.

 ## Prototype Development:

 With all the parts designed and the method of production decided, the prototype was to be developed through printing all the parts, assembling the printed parts with the motors and Arduino, coding the Arduino to implement the movement to the animatronic, designing the stands and possible outfits for the animatronic.
 The head being created first was successful with printing, following this the upper and lower body where created, alongside the two arms and hands, these are the main components to assemble as the rest attaches to these pieces and the construct they main foundation to the artefact.

 ![](https://github.com/UniUserBW/UniUserBw.github.io/blob/1250356a323f7a6e8cc28b05bc43149229f54617/parts_images/IMG_4959.JPG)